Food poisoning, food hygiene or concerns about food

 Environmental Health Officers investigate reports of illness and outbreaks of infectious disease, concerns about hygiene standards in Middlesbrough food businesses, and complaints about food purchased in Middlesbrough.

-To report a concern about any of the above issues, please complete the online form or call 01642 726001.
+To report a concern about any of the above issues, please use the online food and consumer protection form.